loggerheads-with-binary/irene/README.md

 ### Introduction:

 This project was specifically build to cater the need of replying to mail threads in a smooth and efficient manner.
 This script exposes the very few key functions required to actually build a workable model for such mail threads.
-The

 The primary use case can be chalked down to mail campaigns where they wish subsequent mails to be delivered through the same thread.